 Presenter: Alexandra Klales, Ph.D., D-ABFA

-This presentation will briefly discuss the current state of skeletal sex estimation in forensic anthropology.
-The primary focus of this presentation will be on the MorphoPASSE: Morphological Pelvis and Skull Sex Estimation database and program for skeletal sex estimation.
-The presentation will detail the revised trait descriptions and scoring procedures, with examples, and will demonstrate how to use the MorphoPASSE graphical user interface and interpret the output.
-By the end of this presentation, practitioners will be comfortable applying the MorphoPASSE method to skeletal sex estimation in forensic contexts.
+This presentation briefly discusses the current state of skeletal sex estimation in forensic anthropology.
+The primary focus of this presentation is on the MorphoPASSE: Morphological Pelvis and Skull Sex Estimation database and program for skeletal sex estimation.
+The presentation details the revised trait descriptions and scoring procedures, with examples, and demonstrates how to use the MorphoPASSE graphical user interface and interpret the output.

 Forensic Fractography of Bone: A New Model for Skeletal Trauma Analysis